digiscot/digiscot-website/pages/milo-training-page-test.md

 All Milo users require a named licence.
 If you do not have a licence, please contact your local milo lead to find out if one has already been assigned to you.

 When you are set up on the system as a user, you will reveive an automated e-mail with details of how to log in and a URL.
 You must create your own password on first-time login.
-DOn't worry - it is possible to reset passwords in the event you forget them.
+Don't worry - it is possible to reset passwords in the event you forget them.

 To access Milo, go to <a href="https://login.salesforce.com/">https://login.salesforce.com/</a> and enter your details.